davewalker60/pmdup/pages/travel-tips-faq.md

 # What kind of power outlets?

-THe power outlets in Puerto Morelos are the same 120-volt Type A (two prong) and Type B (three prong) outlets as in the USA.
+The power outlets in Puerto Morelos are the same 120-volt Type A (two prong) and Type B (three prong) outlets as in the USA.

 # Where in Puerto Morelos does camp take place?